damarianor/ih_datamadpt0223_project_m2/README.md

 A GitHub repository including:

-- A __data model__ showing the tables schemas and relations between them.
-You may use an application such as [DBdiagram](https://dbdiagram.io/)
+- A `data model` showing the table schemas and relations between them.
+You may use an application such as [DBdiagram](https://dbdiagram.io/).

+- A `functional design mockup` where the dashboard parts and functionalities must be represented.
+This document should be an starting point, meaning that the final product can be different.
+You may use any tool you want, however, it is highly recommended to use _ink and paper_!!!

-- `BI Report/Dashboard` meeting the requeriments specified in __Challenge 1__.
+- A `BI Report/Dashboard` meeting the requeriments specified in __Challenge 1__.
 If you use __Tableau__ you need to include the _Tableau Public link_ to the reporting app.
 If you use __Power BI__ you need to include the `.pbix` file in your repo.

-- `README.md` file explaining the job done, the reporting app architecture and your main conclusions after the exploratory data analysis.
+- A `README.md` file explaining the job done, the reporting app architecture and your main conclusions after the exploratory data analysis.
 You may find more info of how to build a README file [here](https://github.com/potacho/data-project-template/blob/master/README.md).